Joan Cadden (politician)

-Joan Cadden (born August 17, 1941, in Baltimore, Maryland) is a beautician and former politician from Maryland.
+Joan Cadden (born August 17, 1941) is a beautician and former politician from Maryland.

 She was a Democratic member of the Maryland House of Delegates in District 31 from 1991 to 2007.
 Cadden was a member of the Anne Arundel County Board of Education from 1988 to 1990.

 Cadden lost re-election in 2006.

-Family
+Personal life

-Cadden is married and has four children.
+Cadden was born in Baltimore in 1941.
+From 1967 to 1969, Cadden attended Marinello Comer School of Cosmetology.
+She was the owner and operator of her own cosmetology business.
+She is married and has four children.

-Residence

 Cadden currently resides in Brooklyn Park, Maryland.

-Education

-From 1967 to 1969, Cadden attended Marinello Comer School of Cosmetology.

-Professional experience

-She was an owner and operator of her own cosmetology business.